Women in Madagascar

-Women in Madagascar, also known as Malagasy women or Malgache women, generally live longer than men, whom they outnumber.
+Women in Madagascar generally live longer than men, whom they outnumber.
 Marrying young, they are traditionally subservient to their husbands.
 Roughly a third have their first child before the age of 19, and those who wish to delay having children may not have access to contraceptives.
-Abortion is common, with an estimated 24 percent of women having had one.
-Although they are constitutionally equal to men, they have unequal property rights and employment opportunities in certain areas.
+Although it is illegal with no exceptions, abortion is common, with an estimated 24 percent of women having had one.
+While they are constitutionally equal to men, they have unequal property rights and employment opportunities in certain areas.

 Health

 Malagasy women have a higher life expectancy than men, with an average of 61.3 years compared to 57.7 for men in 2010.
 There are more women than men; women represent 50.3 percent of the country's 2010 population of 19,669,953.

 Anemia is prevalent in Malagasy women, with 36 percent suffering from it in some form, mostly mild.
 The prevalence has decreased in recent years.
 The prevalence of HIV/AIDS in Madagascar is lower than the average for Africa, with the national rate estimated at 1 percent.
-Pregnant women had low rates.
-However, the rates of other sexually transmitted diseases, especially syphilis, are high.
+Pregnant women had low rates; however, the rates of other sexually transmitted diseases, especially syphilis, are high.